kbroderick/fis-scraper/README.md

    In the dev environment, each list takes approximately 30-40 seconds; ingesting all 333 lists takes a while.

    Scraping an entire season of race results, likewise, will take significant time.
+You will be notified of races without results (e.g. those that were cancelled) and any unsupported discipline types (e.g. Parallel, Team Combined, and City Events).

  ### Cached points lists: